How to stand out from the competition in organic search results: Look for better keywords.

 - Is your website indexed by Google?

-This video will help you understand white hat SEO (any practice that improves your search rankings in line with Google search engine guidelines) and something that you should always avoid: black hat SEO (tactics against search engine guidelines that may provoke being banned from Google).
+This video will help you understand white hat SEO (any practice that improves your search rankings in line with Google search engine guidelines), as well as something that you should always avoid: black hat SEO (tactics against search engine guidelines that may provoke being banned from Google).

-This refers to unpaid search results.
-If you find the right keywords and create meaningful content to go with them, it can place you within the top ten search results.
-And if you succeed at optimizing the keywords for searches, it can set you as number one.
+This refers to unpaid search results, as opposed to paid advertisements.
+If you find the right keywords and create meaningful content to go with them, it can place you within the top ten results.
+And if you succeed at optimizing the queries for searches, it can set you as number one.

-The indexing of your content by Google is determined by system algorithms that take into account user demand and quality checks.
+Google indexes your content based on system algorithms that take into account user demand and quality checks.
 Here is a short training video about the Google Search Console that explains how to check this.

 The concepts of SEO are simple, but their implementation is complex.
-You will need to keep improving your SEO techniques all the time, since the rules constantly change.
+You need to continually improve your SEO techniques, since the rules constantly change.

 Choosing the right keywords is the most important aspect of SEO, but I want to emphasize that this is not the only action that will create a good environment and place your business within the first positions on the search results.
-However, the main idea in this article is to help you use keywords to position in the top ten search results with a small budget.
+However, the main idea in this article is to help you use the right word combinations to gain a position in the top ten results with a small budget.

 Steps to Follow to Find New and Relevant Keywords

-- Talk with your current users to get the information you need to find the most relevant phrases they use when describing your product or service.
+- Talk with your current users to learn the most relevant phrases they use when describing your product or service.
 If you are just starting a business, investigate the most common terms your competitors use.

 - Get into the online social media or forums talks: Get involved in your topic or niche’s online communities.
 Read the discussions and find out any pain points that are mentioned regarding your niche, then try to see if your business fits and fills their needs.
 Then go for it, filling in what the market is missing that people are needing.